SuperMap-iDesktop/SuperMap-iDesktop-Cross/source/en/docs/Map/ThematicMap/CreatThematicMap.md

 ### Create a Thematic Map

 Open data to create a thematic map, then select a vector or raster layer from the Layer Manager, right-click the layer and click "Create Thematic Map...".
-Or users can click "Thematic Mapping" in the "Thematic Mapping" menu, the "Create Thematic Map" dialog box will appear, in which users can choose thematic maps they want to create.
+Or you can click "Thematic Mapping" in the "Thematic Mapping" menu, the "Create Thematic Map" dialog box will appear, in which you can choose thematic maps they want to create.

 　　![](img/NewThematicMap.png)

 Choose the thematic map from the left of the dialog box, then select the corresponding template at right, finally click "OK" and a thematic map will be created.
-The created thematic map will be added into the current map window automatically, at the same time, the Thematic Mapping panel will pop up for user to set related properties.
+The created thematic map will be added into the current map window automatically, at the same time, the Thematic Mapping panel will pop up for you to set related properties.